iamjunaidjutt/chatapp-backend/README.md

 For support or questions:
 - Create an issue in the GitHub repository
 - Check the API documentation at `/api-docs`
-- Review the socket implementation guide in `SOCKET_IMPLEMENTATION.md`

 ---